 Unless you are an excluded occupier you don't have to leave until the landlord gets a possession order from the court.

-If you receive a letter from your landlord asking you to leave, get advice as soon as you can to check whether you will have to leave immediately or not.
-You should find out whether you can do anything (such as pay off your rent arrears) to prevent your landlord evicting you.
-If you can do this you will not normally be expected to pay your landlord's court costs.
-Talk to an adviser if you are thinking of staying after your notice ends.
+Get advice as soon as you can if you receive a letter from your landlord asking you to leave.
+An adviser can check if you have to leave immediately.
+You should find out if you can do anything (such as pay off your rent arrears) to prevent your landlord evicting you.
+If you can do this you aren't usually expected to pay your landlord's court costs.
+Talk to an adviser if you want to stay after your notice ends.

 Your landlord can apply to court for a possession order as soon as the notice ends.
 If this happens the court will contact you.